cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - member messages & file, third layer, support import
 ### Files, this is where watching the ads 文件
 - import files
-- seeding files to chains
+- seeding files to chains, unseeding
 - pin a file, no directory at now, sort by dates and size
 - delete a file
-- "serve on charging and wifi only" botton
 ### Forum 论坛
 - according to the following list, display files uploaded and its description. users can follow sender or blacklist them.